wp-slimstat/wp-slimstat/readme.txt

 2. Options

 == Changelog ==

+= 2.2.3 =
+* Maintance release: apparently the new optimized SQL to purge the old records was misbehaving on some installations.
+Now it should be fixed.

 = 2.2.2 =
 * Support for network installations has been dropped from WP SlimStat's source code.
 WP developers haven't yet released a fix to address [some of the issues](http://core.trac.wordpress.org/ticket/14170) affecting the activation process.
 You may want to use [Proper Network Activation](http://wordpress.org/extend/plugins/proper-network-activation/) by Scribu, if you're planning to install my plugin for a network of blogs.